 How are Fungal Nail Infections Treated?

-Toenail fungus treatment in Whitestone or New York City isn’t always necessary—depending on the severity of your condition—but it is recommended simply because it might be contagious.
+Toenail fungus treatment in New York City and Whitestone, New York isn’t always necessary—depending on the severity of your condition—but it is recommended simply because it might be contagious.
 Not only can you spread the condition to someone else, but depending on the type of fungus, can also spread to infect your other toes.

 For mild cases of toenail fungus, your doctor will likely start with conservative treatments.
 These may include prescription anti-fungal oral medications or topical solutions.
 For patients who exhibit severe symptoms—or for those who do not respond to medication—the doctor may recommend nail avulsion surgery.
 During this procedure, the nail plate is removed and chemical treatments are introduced to treat the infection.